 To apply for a special exam, students must submit the special exam application form to the registrar's office.
 A $50 application fee applies.
 The application must be approved by the registrar in consultation with the student, instructor, and the relevant academic dean.

 The results of a special exam will be recorded as 'pass' or 'fail' unless otherwise decided by the registrar.

 Exam invigilation for non-Mount Allison courses is offered during office hours by appointment only.
+Requests for invigilation must be received at least two weeks prior to the expected exam date.
 This service is only available to current Mount Allison students.

 The cost for invigilation services is $50 per exam.

 You must arrive at least 10 minutes prior to your scheduled exam time and report to the service counter at the registrar’s office (2nd floor of the Wallace McCain Student Centre.)
 Payment is due before you write your exam.
 Payment can be made by credit card, debit, cash, or cheque.

 You must contact the offering university to arrange for your exam materials to be delivered on time to Mount Allison at:

 62 York St.

 Sackville NB E4L 1E2